 Day 07 : Merzouga – Ziz Valley – Midelt – Azrou – Fes

-Early in the morning we will wake you up to watch what well may be the best sunrise of your life.
+Early in the morning, we will wake you up to watch what well may be the best sunrise of your life.
 You’ll peacefully camel-trek back to the village of Merzouga.
 Over the dunes, you couldn’t fail to appreciate the unique beauty of the spectacular Erg Chebbi sand dunes – changing with the light as the day progresses.

 After breakfast in your riad, you will start travelling to Fes via the Ziz Valley and Azrou.
-You will enjoy the fascinating landscape along the magnificent Ziz Gorges carved through volcanic rock, and through the Tizi n’Talghamt Pass to Midelt.
+You will enjoy the fascinating landscape along the magnificent Ziz Gorges carved through volcanic rock and through the Tizi n’Talghamt Pass to Midelt.
 Stop in Zaida to enjoy a barbecue and refreshment with a glass of mint tea then continue our journey to Fes.
-You will stop at the Cedar Forest, on the Midlle Atlas Mountains where you will see the Barbarian apes in the wild.
+You will stop at Cedar Forest, on the Middle Atlas Mountains where you will see the Barbarian apes in the wild.
 Get to Fes at the end of the day and check in to your riad.

 Day 08: Fes Sightseeing Tour

 Most of the morning will be spent visiting the medina (the old city) and its alleys.
 You will start with a walking tour within the narrow labyrinth streets, visiting the famous old Tanneries, and then the Quaraouine Mosque and University, the Attarin Medersa and the Najjarin Fountain.

-After lunch in a traditional Moroccan restaurant in the Medina, we will pick you up and drive to the old Jewish quarter and the Royal palace gate yard, where you will learn about the Jewish history in Morocco.
+After lunch in a traditional Moroccan restaurant in the Medina, we will pick you up and drive to the old Jewish quarter and the Royal Palace gate yard, where you will learn about the Jewish history in Morocco.
 Your visit includes the tile art factory and then a wonderful panoramic view over the whole Medina of Fes

 Day 09 : Fes – Meknes – Rabat

-Afterwards, your journey continues to Meknes, the Ismaili capital of Morocco; here you will see the fascinating gate Bab Mansour built by the sultan My Ismail, the royal granary and the Sahrij Souani basin used for irrigation and plantation.
+Afterwards, your journey continues to Meknes, the Ismaili capital of Morocco; here you will see the fascinating gate Bab Mansour built by the Sultan My Ismail, the royal granary and the Sahrij Souani basin used for irrigation and plantation.
 After some free time wandering in the Lahdim square, you will continue to Rabat via the highway.

 Day 10 : Rabat – Casablanca